jakebalek25/jakebalek25.github.io/_posts/2024-05-13-Hitting-Runner-Second-No-Outs.md

   - Chicago Cubs
 ---

-This week, while watching the Chicago Cubs play the Pittsburgh Pirates, I couldn't help but think about how hitters and teams approach different situations.
-The situation on my mind is a runner located on second base with zero outs.
-Throughout the series the Cubs had little success during the regular 9 innings.
-However, in extras they were able to score quite easily.
-I had a couple ideas and questions about the situation.
+This week, while watching the Chicago Cubs take on the Pittsburgh Pirates, a particular situation caught my attention: a runner positioned on 2nd base with zero outs.
+Despite the Cubs struggles throughout the regular 9 innings, their performance notably improved during their long opportunity in extra innings as they demonstrated a newfound ability to score with ease in this situation.
+This observation prompted me to think about several inquiries regarding teams and hitters strategy in these pivotal moments.
 - In extra innings, teams are more focused on scoring the runner on second rather than extending an inning.
 Does this change how teams approach the situation such as electing to sacrifice the runner over more often?
 - When not sacrificing, do hitters try to hit the ball to the outfield or on the ground more often?
 - How often are hitters successful in this situation?